 Experience the spirit of the American West on the back of a horse.
 Horseback riding is one of the many traditional ways to experience Montana.
 You can choose to go for the full experience by visiting a working ranch, or simply embark on a relaxing afternoon of trail riding.

-Popular horseback riding facilities in Montana include Swan Mountain Outfitters (located in Condon, Montana), Bear Creek Guest Ranch (located in Essex, Montana), Billedeaux Trails (located in Babb, Montana) and Snowy Springs Outfitters (located in Essex, Montana).
+Popular horseback riding facilities in Montana include Swan Mountain Outfitters (located in Condon, Montana), Snowy Creek Outfitters (located in Essex, Montana), Billedeaux Trails (located in Babb, Montana) and Snowy Springs Outfitters (located in Essex, Montana).

 Whether it’s hopping on a bicycle to explore the cities and towns of Montana or climbing onto a mountain bike and heading to the trails, Montana is an ideal bicycling destination.
 You’ll find bike shops throughout the state and many other keen bikers to interact with.